gentisaliu/personal-playground/nginx-proxy-dotnet/README.md

 # nginx-proxy-dotnet

-Uses Docker Compose to set up an ASP.NET Core application container running on Kestrel and places it behind a Nginx-based reverse-proxy server with SSL support running in a separate container.
+This demo places an ASP.NET Core application behind an nginx-based reverse-proxy server.

+The proxy makes the application available through both a secured and an unsecured connection.
+The used certificates are, for demo purposes, self-signed.

 ## Getting Started